 Stan Sobel and Zita Schwab sometimes worked with me.
-Together once we even traveled away from New York for an afternoon performance in a school in Arlington, Virginia to be followed by a morning show in Morgantown, West Virginia.
-That’s a distance of over 200 miles, to be traveled in our van over turnpike-less not yet Interstate highways, along night time mountain roads.
+Together we once even traveled away from New York for an afternoon performance in a school in Arlington, VA, to be followed by a morning show in Morgantown, WV.
+That’s a distance of more than 200 miles to be traveled in our van over turnpike-less, not-yet-Interstate highways, along night-time mountain roads.

-We notably passed through Webster, West Virginia, cited, plaque-wise, as the home of Anna Marie Jarvis, the woman behind Mother’s Day.
+We notably passed through Webster, WV, cited, sign-wise, as the home of Anna Marie Jarvis, the woman behind Mother’s Day.
 We arrived nervous and exhausted with no time for much sleep.
 And we set up in a small movie house with a backstage ceiling so low that we couldn’t stand upright on the bridge.

 Sometimes improvisation went too far; we started having more fun adding verbal or visual gags for our own amusement.
 Sticking to the script many times in a row could have seemed boring to those of us who lacked discipline.
 We’d forget that the audience had never seen the show before and might have trouble following it as it derailed into something barely resembling the original.